 This series will take you behind some of the metrics you should be measuring in your business, including: profit, accounts payable and receivable, inventory and payroll.
 We’ll talk about what they are, what they really mean and more.

-Let’s talk about the ins and outs of your accounts payable and accounts receivable.
+It’s important to understand the ins and outs of your accounts payable and accounts receivable.
 To begin, let’s look at what they actually are:

-Accounts payable: Money owed by you to your vendors
+Accounts payable: Money owed by you to your vendors.

-Accounts receivable: Money owed to you by your customers
+Accounts receivable: Money owed to you by your customers.

 Accounts payable and accounts receivable are different sides of the same coin.
-When you talk about accounts payable, you’re discussing the money YOU owe.
-On the other side, accounts receivable measures how much money OTHERS owe you.
+When you talk about accounts payable, you’re discussing the money you owe.
+On the other side, accounts receivable measures how much money others owe you.